Party People (Nelly song): Critical reception

+Chart performance

+On the week of April 12, 2008, "Party People" debuted at numbers 54 and 90 on both the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts respectively.
+The following week, it debuted at number 24 on the Hot Rap Songs chart.
+On the week of May 3, the song peaked at number 40 on the Hot 100, staying on the chart for ten weeks.
+The following week, it reached number 62 on the Hot R&B/Hip-Hop Songs chart, also staying there for ten weeks.
+It also reached number 16 on the Hot Rap Songs chart the week of May 17, and remained there for eight weeks.
+The following week, the song peaked at number 22 on the Rhythmic chart, also staying there for eight weeks.

+For the week of April 13, 2008, "Party People" debuted at number 77 on the UK Singles Chart.
+It peaked at number 14 the week of May 25 and remained on the chart for eleven weeks.
+In Canada, the track debuted at number 63 on the Canadian Hot 100 the week of May 3, 2008, and peaked at number 52 the following week.

 Music video

 The video was shot in Los Angeles, California and directed by Marc Webb.
 Polow da Don, Keri Hilson and Ciara make cameos in the video.

 The video premiered on MTV on April 14, 2008.

 The video begins with many lights switching on revealing a large underground room where the room is suddenly filled with many people.
 We see Fergie on a swing high above the ground while Nelly rises up out of the ground in a cloud of smoke.
 The rest of the video continues with Nelly and Fergie rapping into the camera while breaking up fights at the party and images of Fergie walking along a walkway as well as jumping on Nelly's back.
 In the middle of the video Nelly and Fergie rap aggressively at each other atop a raised platform before another short image shows Fergie sitting on the swing again.
 The video ends with a cameo from R&B singer Keri Hilson sporting a black T-shirt sporting the slogan "Hip Hop Aint Dead".

 Nelly and Fergie performed "Party People" at the 2008 BET Awards.